karmab/kcli/README.md

 - profile
 - ansible
 - container
+- plan ( so you can compose plans from several url)
-- vm ( this is the type used when none is specified)
+- vm ( this is the type used when none is specified )

 Here are some examples of each type ( additional ones can be found in the [samples directory](https://github.com/karmab/kcli/tree/master/samples)